Former Collegiate Standouts to Serve as Graduate Managers

 Barton spent 2010-11 as an assistant coach at Marshall University under Tom Herrion, a former Pitt associate head coach from 2007-10.
-In 2010-11, the Thundering Herd finished 22-12 overall, tied for fifth place in Conference USA with a 9-7 record and received an invitation to compete in the CollegeInsider.com postseason Tournament.
+In 2010-11, the Thundering Herd finished 22-12 overall, tied for fifth place in Conference USA with a 9-7 record and received an invitation to compete in the CollegeInsider postseason Tournament.

-Prior to his stint at Marshall, Barton spent three seasons at Duquesne University (2007-10) on Ron Everhart’s staff, including two years as associate head coach.
+Prior to his year at Marshall, Barton spent three seasons at Duquesne University (2007-10) on Ron Everhart’s staff, including two years as associate head coach.
 Barton played an instrumental role in the recruitment of two-time Atlantic 10 Conference Defensive Player of the Year Damien Saunders and 2008 Atlantic 10 Defensive Player of the Year Shawn James.
 Saunders scored over 1,000 points and grabbed over 1,000 rebounds in his four-year career.

 Barton also helped Everhart sign a 2008-09 recruiting class that ranked 28th in the nation by HoopScoop.com.
 During his three years at Duquesne, the Dukes made two postseason appearances including an NIT berth and 21-13 record in 2008-09.

-Prior to joining the NCAA Division I coaching ranks, Barton served 10 seasons (1997-2007) as the Head Coach at Notre Dame Prep in Fitchburg, Mass.
+Prior to joining the NCAA Division I coaching ranks, Barton served 10 seasons (1997-2007) as the head coach at Notre Dame Prep in Fitchburg, Mass.
 Barton built the Notre Dame Prep program into a national powerhouse as he guided the school to back-to-back Prep School National Championships in 2005-06 and 2006-07, posting a 255-66 overall record and .794 winning percentage.

 Barton specialized in player development as over 70 of his former players went on to earn NCAA Division I scholarships.
-Five of those players--Marcus Douthit (Los Angeles Lakers, 2nd round, 56th overall in 2004), Ryan Gomes (Boston Celtics, 2nd round, 50th overall in 2005), Will Blalock (Detroit Pistons, 2nd round, 30th overall in 2006), Michael Beasley (Miami Heat, 1st round, 2nd overall in 2008) and Lazar Hayward (Washington Wizards, 1st round, 30th overall in 2010)--were drafted by NBA teams.
+Five of those players—Marcus Douthit (Los Angeles Lakers, 2nd round, 56th overall in 2004), Ryan Gomes (Boston Celtics, 2nd round, 50th overall in 2005), Will Blalock (Detroit Pistons, 2nd round, 30th overall in 2006), Michael Beasley (Miami Heat, 1st round, 2nd overall in 2008) and Lazar Hayward (Washington Wizards, 1st round, 30th overall in 2010)—were drafted by NBA teams.
 Some of the other prominent players who attended Notre Dame Prep include: Carl Krauser (Pitt), Modibo Diarra (Memphis), Chester Frazier (Illinois), Paul Harris (Syracuse), Brandon Robinson (Auburn) and Gary Ervin (Arkansas).